Practical Psychology for Sustainable Change

 So why do you still feel stuck and heavy?

-Modern life can be a lot.
-With more and more ideas, demands, and influences, taking up our bandwidth.
-This can leave little time, energy, and space to attend to our mental health.
-Process and resolve past hurts.
-Find compassion and make sure the story we are telling ourselves is one of kindness and encouragement.
+This can leave little time, energy, and space to attend to your mental health.
+Process and resolve past and current hurts.
+Find compassion, and make sure the story we are telling ourselves is one of kindness and encouragement.

 Understanding yourself is one part of the process.
 Having access to information on self-care, nervous system regulation, and supportive strategies can help.